Nupur

 Also Read:

 Preparing for the CUET English exam requires a well-structured approach that covers all aspects of the syllabus, from reading comprehension to grammar and vocabulary.
-Follow the given below strategies to excel in the CUET 2025 exam:
+Follow the given strategies below to excel in the CUET 2025 exam:

 1. Understand the Exam Pattern and Syllabus: Ensure a clear understanding of the exam structure and syllabus.
-The CUET English paper generally includes reading comprehension, vocabulary, grammar, and verbal ability questions
+The CUET English paper generally includes reading comprehension, vocabulary, grammar, and verbal ability questions.

 • Reading Comprehension evaluates your ability to understand, interpret, and infer information from passages.
 Questions might include identifying the main idea, author’s tone, or conclusions.